 and studies that require:

-IRB approval must be renewed at least annually.
+IRB approval must be renewed at least annually for studies deemed greater than minimal risk or otherwise required.

 THE SUBMISSION AND REVIEW PROCESS FOR IRB APPLICATIONS IS ELECTRONIC USING AXIOM’S MENTOR IRB.

 Mentor is integrated with our NYMC, TouroOne Single Sign-On system (SSO).
-All NYMC employees are required to access the Mentor IRB using SSO.
+All NYMC faculty and staff are required to access the Mentor IRB using SSO.

 To access Mentor IRB using SSO, please follow these steps: